Norway is a founding member of the EBRD and a strong strategic partner of the Bank, often at the forefront of new initiatives.

 1.25% capital share

-Norway, through the Ministry of Foreign Affairs, provides funds, both bilaterally via the ‘New Norway Cooperation Fund’ which primarily finances environmental, energy and financial sector projects in the Western Balkans, as well as via a number of multi-donor funds including the EBRD Water Fund, the Early Transition Countries (ETC) Fund, the European Western Balkans Joint Fund (EWBJF), the Eastern Europe Energy Efficiency and Environment Partnership (E5P), the Northern Dimension Environmental Partnership (NDEP) Support Fund as well as the southern and eastern Mediterranean (SEMED) Multi-Donor Account.
+Norway is a strong supporter of EBRD multi-donor funds, contributing to the EBRD Water Fund, the Early Transition Countries (ETC) Fund, the European Western Balkans Joint Fund (EWBJF), the Eastern Europe Energy Efficiency and Environment Partnership (E5P), the Northern Dimension Environmental Partnership (NDEP), the Southern and eastern Mediterranean (SEMED) Multi-Donor Account, the Ukraine Stabilisation and Sustainable Growth Multi-Donor Account (Ukraine MDA) and in 2020 the Small Business Impact Fund (SBIF).

-The joint investment has been specially strong in Poland, regionally, and followed by Georgia and Egypt.
-Broken down by industry, the investment has been in energy, inndustry, commerce and agribusiness, and in infrastructure.
+The joint investment has been strong in Poland and regionally, followed by Georgia, Egypt and the Slovak Republic.
+Broken down by industry, the investment has been in sustainable infrastructure, industry, commerce and agribusiness, and in financial institutions.

 Norwegian banks are also involved in the Trade Facilitation Programme (TFP), through which the EBRD guarantees the payment of trade finance instruments issued by banks in its countries of operations to foreign confirming banks.
 Through the Programme, the EBRD has supported export and import transactions of Norwegian banks.
 Over 800 foreign confirming banks and bank branches participate in the TFP, four are Norwegian.